For STI Publishers and Authors

 NASA STI SharePoint Site launch (For internal NASA users Only) To access information on publishing your research through the NF-1676 process including a direct link to the Scientific, Technical and Research Information discoVEry System (STRIVES).

-Research Access All NASA-funded authors and co-authors (both civil servant and non-civil servant) are required to deposit copies of peer-reviewed scientific publications and associated data into NASA’s publication repository called PubSpace.
+Public Access All NASA-funded authors and co-authors (both civil servant and non-civil servant) are required to deposit copies of peer-reviewed scientific publications and associated data into NASA’s publication repository called PubSpace.
 Submission forms can be found here.

 NASA Programs and Directorates A resource list for researchers to help identify key contacts relating to specific areas of interest.